Introduction

 Conscription takes effect

-Robert Borden’s Conservative party won the 1917 election, and Borden quickly introduced the Military Service Act, calling up all able-bodied men between the ages of 20 and 32.
+Robert Borden’s Conservative administration introduced the Military Service Act in 1917, which ordered all “able-bodied men between the ages of 20 and 45” to serve in the war.
 Across the country, conscription notices arrived at homes with the following instructions.

 Instructions to a man who conscripted into the Canadian army.